pocket-id/website/docs/client-examples/kasm.md

     g.
 User Info URL: Enter the Userinfo URL copied from PocketID

     h.
 Scope: The following values can be entered: [`openid, email, profile, groups`].
-These values can be extracted by entering the OIDC Disovery URL in a web browser, and looking for the "scopes_supported" string
+These values can be extracted by entering the OIDC Discovery URL in a web browser, and looking for the "scopes_supported" string

     i.
 Username attribute: Enter "preferred_username"